Stand up To All3

 Need advice about an issue with your boss or landlord?
 Want support organising in your workplace or community?
 Want to talk about anarchism or syndicalism?
 Want to meet members of the group and find out how SolFed works?
 Just want to say hi?
 Then come see us at one of these drop in sessions.

-The first session will be on Thursday, November 20th, 19:00 – 20:00, at the London Action Resource Centre (LARC), 62 Fieldgate Street, E1 1ES.
+The next session will be on Thursday, November 20th, 19:00 – 20:00, at the London Action Resource Centre (LARC), 62 Fieldgate Street, E1 1ES.
+We will be in the upstairs rooms.
 If you can, please bring a donation for the space.

 Reading Group 16 – Abolitionist Voices